musickharkov/video-player/README.md

 ## Description

-The Video Player app with custom controls.
-Also, this app has the ability to add and view notes on specified time intervals.
+The Video Player app with custom controls and with ability to add and view notes on specified time intervals.
+Also, the presence of notes is displayed on the video playback progress line.

 ### Functionality:
 - Uploading video from local files